-BETWEEN BLACKHEAD_QUARRIES_LIMITED a company incorporated under the Companies Act 1933 and having its registered effice at Fairfield ("the Landholder") // AND the MiNISTER-OF-CONSERVATION ("the Minister") WHEREAS
+BETWEEN BLACKHEAD_QUARRIES_LIMITED a company incorporated under the Companies Act 1933 and having its registered effec at Fairfield ("the Landholder") AND the MISISTER OF CONSERVATION ("Be Minister")

-- A Section 27 of the Conservation Act 1987 provides that: - There may be granted or reserved over any land any covenant for conservation purposes in favour of the Minister. - (ii) Every such covenant shall run with and bind the land that is subject to the burden of the covenant, and shall be deemed to be an interest in land for the purposes of the Land Transfer Act 1952. - B The Landholder is registered as proprietor of an estate in fee simple of the land described in the Schedule ("the land") being the seaward edges of a basaltic headland comprising more or less regular five-seven sided columns in various formations. - C The Landholder and the Minister have agreed that the land be managed with the following conservation objectives: - (i) That the basalt column formalions on the land be preserved and protected from further quarrying and quarrying effects. - (ii) That when it is safe and appropriate to do so public access across the land to the formations will be permitted and improved. - (iii) That the formations on the land affected by earlier quarrying operations will be cleared of spoil and otherwise rehabilitated. - (iv) That the native flora and fauna on the land be protected and restored where practicable.
+- Section 27 of the Conservation Act 1987 provides that: - () There may be granted or reserved over any land any covenant for conservation purposes in favour of the Minister - (ii) Every such covenant shall run with and blind the land that is subject to the burden of the covenant, and shall be deemed to be an interest in land for the purposes. of the Land Transfer Act 1852 - B The Landholder is registered as proprietor of an estate in fee simple of the land described in the Schodulo ("the land") being the seaward edges of a basalic headland comprising more or fees regular five-seven stried columns in various tormations. - The Landholder and the Minister have agreed that the fand be managed with the following conservation objectives: - (i) That the baselt column termations on the land be preserved and protected from further quarrying and quarrying effects - (ii) That when it is safe and apprepriate to do so public access across the land to the formations will be peculified and improved (ii) That the formations on the land affected by carrier quarrying operations will be - cleared of spoil and otherwise rehabilitated. - (N) That the nerive fiers and found on the land be protected and restered where

-NOW THEREFORE THIS DEED WITNESSES that in accordance with Section 27 of the Conservation Act 1987 the Landholder and the Minister MUTUALLY COVENANT that the land shall be managed for the purposes and objectives listed in recital C above and in particular on the following conditions:
+NOW THEREFORE THIS DEED WITNESSES that in apportance with Section 27 of the Concervation Act 1987 the Landholder and the Minister MUTUALLY COMENANT that the land shall be managed for the purposes and objectives listed in recital C above and in particular on the following conditions: